 Minnesota Mosquito Control will pick up tires, at no charge, during the summer months.
 Call 651-645-9149 to schedule a pick-up, or contact them on their website.
 Tires may also be taken to the Public Works facility, 1900 Hadley Avenue N, during regular business hours (7 AM to 3:30 PM, Monday - Friday), and disposed of, for a nominal fee, from May 1 to September 30.

 Watering Lawns & Gardens

 Water usage spikes during summer months, mostly as a result of lawn watering so it is critical that property owners practice smart lawn irrigation practices during this time.
 When watering in the summer, remember one inch of water per week, including rainfall, is all your lawn needs to remain healthy.
 Be sure to follow the City’s odd / even watering schedule (even numbered addresses water on even numbered days and odd on odd).
 Exemptions allowed are for new sod and seed on landscaping for the first three weeks and for businesses where the use of water is an essential element of their business).

 Wells & Septic Systems

 Wetlands & Ponds

-Please remember to not dispose of grass clippings or animal excrement adjacent to pending areas or in streets and sewers.
+Please remember to not dispose of grass clippings or animal excrement adjacent to ponding areas or in streets and sewers.
 Grass clippings and other materials adversely affect the water quality of our wetlands and lakes.
 Also, the area surrounding wetlands / ponds (generally 25 feet around the perimeter) is owned by the City or state and should not be maintained as an extension of a private yard.
 The natural growth around wetland serves as a filter to reduce or eliminate harmful sediments from entering the water and creating algae.